open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 ## Hello world

-Now that we have defined our element, we can start adding a template. lit-element uses lit-html to handle the templating.

-lit-html works by writing HTML inside of template literals.
-These are a type of strings which can span multiple lines, ideal for writing HTML:
+Now that we defined our element we can start adding a template. lit-element uses lit-html to handle the templating. lit-html works by writing HTML inside of template literals.
+Template literals are a type of strings which can span multiple lines, ideal for writing HTML:

 ```js
 const template = `